docpad-archive/documentation/Troubleshooting.md

 [Check out the Upgrade Guides here](https://github.com/bevry/docpad/wiki/Upgrading)

+### None of my renderers are working?

+As of DocPad v5, plugins are not installed by default.
+You will need to install them manually.
+You can refer the [`package.json` file of the `canvas.docpad` skeleton here](https://github.com/bevry/canvas.docpad/blob/docpad-5.x/package.json#L30-43) for what your `package.json` dependencies could look like.
+Once added to your website's `package.json` file, run a `npm install` to install them.

 ### Whenever I output a variable (like `content`) it is escaped (`<` rendered as `&lt;`)?

 Template engines by default _escape_ all variable output.
 Escaping is when we turn things like the open bracket `<` into it's _html entity_ equivalent `&lt;`.
 This helps prevent malicious code accidentally being injected into your website which can open the door to XSS attacks.
 As such, we have to use a special syntax to keep the variable _unescaped_ when outputted.
 The special syntax is different for the templating engine your using, so here are the ways we know: